snics/email-templates-effe/README.md

 ## Versioning

-We use [npm](https://docs.npmjs.com/cli/version) for versioning.
+We use [Semantic Versioning](hhttp://semver.org/spec/v2.0.0.html) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/snics/email-templates-effe/tags).

 ## Authors